datap/datap/spec.md

 A [`>tap`](#tap) may have 0 to n parameters.

-Parameters may have *default values*.
+Parameters may have *default arguments*.

 ```
 >tap